mikkokallio/networkdemo-iac/README.md

 * A Log Analytics workspace for firewall and VM logs and storage account for NSG flow logs and other data.
 * A DNS zone that is linked to the hub and all spokes.

+## Scenarios

+* Network Watcher and flow logs
+* Routing in a hub-spoke architecture
+* Securing a storage account with a private endpoint and accessing it through a private network

 ## Bugs

 * Firewall deployment isn't idempotent.
 Attempting to run the deployment again results in an error.